Roof Vent Fan and Air-conditioners

 - If possible, park with the front of the van facing the sun, rather than heating a side of the van.

 - Use a sun screen mesh that attaches to the extended awning to shade the side of the van.
+Awning legs may be required to support the extra weight.

 - Lower the window shades and Install interior window covers to block heat coming through the glass.

 - Apply heat blocking film on the exterior of the windows.
-We installed VViViD perforated window vinyl and it lowered the glass temperature 20 degrees.
+We installed VViViD perforated window vinyl and it lowered the window glass temperature 20 degrees.

 - Most 12 volt DC air conditioners lack enough blower pressure to push cool air to the front of the van.
 Small fans inside will help circulate the cool air a little better.
 Some roof fans can run with the dome closed to operate like a ceiling fan.
+Remove one vent as mentioned below.

 - A dehumidifier can reduce the humidity and lower the “feels like” temperature.